-Anger Management Treatment – REBT, Relaxation, and Response Prevention
+Anger Management Treatment – Rational Emotive Behavior Therapy (REBT), Relaxation, and Response Prevention

 Abstract of Anger Management Treatment Study

 Anger episodes are associated with aggression, interpersonal dysfunction, poor decision making, substance abuse, and when intense enough even stroke and heart attack.
 Various anger management techniques have been employed to reduce dysfunctional anger.
 Relaxation, cognitive restructuring, and skills based approaches have all produced significant decreases in self-reported anger.
 These have been based on general Cognitive Behavior Therapy (CBT).
 Fewer studies have collected physiological measures of anger with regard to changes in coping with anger.
 Perhaps more importantly it is even less common for an anger episode to be recorded physiologically while an individual engages in a particular coping strategy.
 Typically, a measure such as blood pressure is taken at pre- and post, not during an anger episode.

 Understanding the phenomenological aspects of both an anger episode and the influence of modes of coping will better inform clinicians and clients alike.
 This experiment was conducted in order to obtain data while participants were both experiencing an anger episode and coping with it.
 The effects of four coping strategies in response to verbal provocation on self-reported anger, heart rate (HR), and Galvanic skin response (GSR) were examined in this study.
 The four coping strategies were rational coping (Rational Emotive Behavior Therapy, REBT), diaphragmatic breathing, typical coping, and a no-response control.
 The rational group rehearsed four rational statements.
 The breathing group took four deep diaphragmatic breaths.
 The typical group recited four common irrational beliefs that most of us would engage in after being provoked.
 The no-response control remained quiet and was not directed to modulate their cognitions.